8 Steps To Fly Through Dublin Airport US Preclearance

 If Your Flight From Dublin is Delayed

 Hope that it's longer than a 3 hour delay because if it is, you may be in for some compensation.
 The EU has strict laws about this.
-You can quickly check if you're eligible on Airhelp's site or read my post about Dublin flight delay compensation.
+You can quickly check if you're eligible below, or on Airhelp's site or read my post about Dublin flight delay compensation.

 Business Class Passengers in Preclearance